MiamiPoliceDepartment/mpd/readme.md

 *Note: Due to Nintex's limited JSON support, the workflow relies heavily on Regular Expressions ("regex").
 See https://community.nintex.com/thread/4194?commentID=22010#comment-22010.
 This is effective, but also a hack.
 If Nintex adds tools to parse JSON objects, then the workflow should be updated.*

+###Running the workflow

+The workflow is scheduled to automatically run every hour.
+It can also be manually started from the [Anonymous Tips](https://mia.sharepoint.com/sites/MiamiPD/nintex/Lists/Tipster/AllItems.aspx) list.

 ### Understanding the workflow

 The workflow consists of the following steps: